 Do you have an appropriate space to install the battery?
 What is the ambient temperature in the area suitable for your solar battery?

 Can the battery you are considering store and supply enough energy for your needs?
 What is your household’s daily power use and how much extra electricity does your solar installation generate?
 How much independence do you want from the grid?
-Here is a simple calculator to help estimate your family’s energy needs.
-An even more accurate method is to look through your past energy bills.
+You can look through your past energy bills to get a good idea of your energy needs throughout a year.

 Is the solar supplier a reputable company that can meet any warranty claims?
 Components of a solar installation are a long-term home investment and warranty periods easily range from 10 - 25 years.
 This is worthless if the company that made the products and provides the warranty has gone out of business in this timeframe.
 Innovate Energy makes it a policy to only recommend and install quality components from reputable suppliers we trust will be here for the long-haul.